Catching Up On Sleep During The Weekend Won’t Make Up For Lack Of Sleep During The Week,

 — The Star, Kenya (@TheStarKenya) March 2, 2019

 Many might not realize that their bodies are not operating at their full capacity because they have been neglecting proper sleep for so long.
-After enjoying a full night of uninterrupted rest, they would likely be surprised by how good the feel.
+After enjoying a full night of uninterrupted rest, they would likely be surprised by how good they feel.
 Chances are, they will experience a boost in their mood, lowered stress levels, and a heightened ability to focus on and tackle daily tasks.

 Those that struggle to get enough sleep can still take extra measures to ensure the sleep they do manage to get is as fruitful as possible.
 Doctors recommend keeping electronic devices away from the bed and abstaining from coffee or alcohol in the hours leading up to sleep.